Credit Score for Apartments: Complete Guide to Rental Checks

 How Rental Credit Checks Work in Australia

-Knowing how the apartment credit check works helps you prepare.
-Rental checks in Australia work differently from overseas.
+Know how the credit check works.
+This helps you get ready.
+Rental checks in Australia differ from overseas.
 Landlords look at your full picture.
-Your credit check for rental reveals more than you might expect.
+Your credit check shows more than you might think.

 They check during the rental credit check: